Honey, I Shrunk the Kids

 Honey, I Shrunk the Kids is a 1989 American science fiction comedy film.
 It is the first installment of a film franchise and served as the directorial debut of visual effects artist Joe Johnston.
-The film stars Rick Moranis, Matt Frewer, Marcia Strassman, and Kristine Sutherland.
-In the film, a struggling inventor creates an energy-projecting machine that accidentally shrinks his and his neighbors' children to a height of a quarter of an inch.
+The film stars Rick Moranis as a struggling inventor who creates an energy-projecting machine that accidentally shrinks his and his neighbors' children to a height of a quarter of an inch.
 After being accidentally thrown out with the trash, the children must work together and venture their way back through a backyard wilderness filled with dangerous insects and man-made hazards.